 Places of interest on the island include Teguise (the old capital), with the Guanapay Castle set on a volcanic cone; the oasis-like Haría; Malpaís de la Corona, where an immense volcanic cave called Los Verdes, 6km (3.5 miles) long, is located; and the nearby Jameo del Agua lagoon.
 The National Park of Timanfaya is a spectacular stretch of lava which covers nearly one-third of the island and is awe-inspiring in its majesty and barrenness.
 The most popular excursion is to the volcanoes on camels.

 When you rent a car, drive towards Tinajo and from there follow the signs to Timanfaya.
-The first stop will bring you to the Mancha Blanca Visitor Center: An exhibition and overview of Lanzarote (free), The second stop will be Islote de Hilario: The 8 euro entrance fee includes an hour bus ride thru the volcano landscape and a "geyser" demonstration.
+The first stop will bring you to the Mancha Blanca Visitor Center: An exhibition and overview of Lanzarote (free), The second stop will be Islote de Hilario: The 8 euro entrance fee includes an hour bus ride, a rather thrilling one, thru the volcano landscape and a "geyser" demonstration.
 Not to be missed.

 The last stop is a mile or 2 further, where the camels await you!

 Arrecife has three beaches: Playa Blanca, El Reducto and Guacineta.
 Playa El Reducto, just south of Arrecife, is said to be the best beach.

 Taxis charge about 150 euro for a four hour excursion.